bari95/components/README.md

-Programmers Tz - Web Page
+Web Page Overview
-Overview

-This HTML file represents a simple web page titled "Programmers Tz."
-It is designed to serve as a template for a webpage with a day-night theme toggle feature.
+This HTML file represents a simple web page, it is designed to serve as a template for a webpage with a day-night theme toggle feature.
 The page's structure includes header, body, and buttons sections.
 File Structure

     index.html: This is the main HTML file containing the webpage structure and JavaScript code for theme switching.